 - If you see a hazardous situation,

 you should report the event using the McMaster Injury/Incident Report form.

 You can also visit our office at HSC 1J11A, e-mail FHS Safety Office or contact us by fax 905-528-8539 or phone at extension 24956.

 You can also contact us through the paging service.
 Call 905-521-2100 and ask for paging, Mike McGuire's pager number is 7002.

-We will follow-up to ensure the issue has been investigated and notifications have been made.
+We will follow-up with the supervisor to ensure the incident has been investigated and any required notifications have been made by the supervisor.